mycelialdesigns/Plaice/InterfacingAndRemxing.md

 the system to their own printer.
 As a result, exported non-parametric 3d models are in a bit of a difficult spot -- while they can be remixed, providing all standard clearance levels would require creating multiple different copies of those models, which is frankly somewhat of a pain.
-To partially settle this, in the case of direct 3d model remixes,
+To partially settle this, in the case of direct 3d model remixes, Plaice parts in the so-called "standard" clearance level are the preferred source for edits.

-## On Including Batteries